bserdar/JovianDSS-KubernetesCSI/README.md

 form implemented the 3rd option:

 > Install open-iscsi on the host, run iscsid on the host.
 Run the container bind mounted with host root filesystem (docker run -v /:/host <container> <entrypoint>).

-> Create a chroot environment for iscsiadm with root set to host root filesystem and PATH set to appropriate host bin directories.
-Add this to a script named “iscsiadm”
+> Create a chroot environment for iscsiadm with root set to host root
+> filesystem and PATH set to appropriate host bin directories.
+Add
-> Add this file to the container image and grant the right permissions.
+> this to a script named “iscsiadm”.
+Add this file to the container
+> image and grant the right permissions.
+This ensures that every
-> This ensures that every invocation of iscsiadm by the container calls the above chroot script.
-NetApp Trident uses this solution to containerize their Docker Volume Plugin.
+> invocation of iscsiadm by the container calls the above chroot
+> script.
+NetApp Trident uses this solution to containerize their
+> Docker Volume Plugin.

 The containers are built to expect host root to be mounted under /host directory.
 For Kubernetes deployment, make sure to mount host root to